Healthdirect Free Australian health advice you can count on.

 How is plantar fasciitis diagnosed?

-If your doctor suspects you might have plantar fasciitis, they will probably ask you some questions, including asking you about your symptoms, the type of work you do and your lifestyle.
+If your doctor suspects you might have plantar fasciitis, they will probably ask you some questions about:

-They will probably do a physical exam to check the arches of your feet and to see whether there is any redness, swelling, tenderness, stiffness or tightness.
+They will probably do a physical exam to check the arches of your feet and your calves.
+They will check to see if there is any:

-They may also refer you for an x-ray or ultrasound scan, which is sometimes needed to rule out other possible causes of heel pain.
+They may also refer you for an x-ray or ultrasound scan to rule out other possible causes of heel pain.
+However, this is often not required for the diagnosis.

 How is plantar fasciitis treated?